cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 The default 8k block size has been chosen to emulate a PostgreSQL workload.
-Disks that cap the amount of available IOPS can show very different throughput values changing this parameter.
+Disks that cap the amount of available IOPS can show very different throughput values when changing this parameter.

-Below is an example of diagram of sequential writes on a local disk mounted on a  dedicated Kubernetes node
+Below is an example diagram of sequential writes on a local disk mounted on a dedicated Kubernetes node
 (1 hour benchmark):

 ![Sequential writes bandwidth](images/write_bw.1-2Draw.png)